A common approach to singular perturbation and homogenization I: Quasilinear ODE systems: Introduction

-\begin{remark} Our notion of weak solutions $u$ to \reff{ODE}-\reff{bc} does not include the requirement $u \in W^{1,2}((0,1);\R^n)$, as usual, but the stronger requirement $u \in C^1([0,1];\R^n)$.
-We do this in order to avoid to suppose growth restrictions for the reaction functions $f(x,y,u,\cdot)$.
-If we would suppose that the functions $f(x,y,u,\cdot)$ have linear growth, then any solution $u \in W^{1,2}((0,1);\R^n)$ to \reff{vareq} with $u(0)=0$ would be $C^1$-smooth and, hence, a weak solution to \reff{ODE}-\reff{bc} in the sense introduced above. \end{remark}
+\begin{remark} Our notion of weak solutions $u$ to \reff{ODE}-\reff{bc} does not require $u \in W^{1,2}((0,1);\R^n)$, as usual, but $u \in C^1([0,1];\R^n)$.
+We do this in order to avoid any growth restrictions for the functions $f(x,y,u,\cdot)$.
+If we would suppose that the functions $f(x,y,u,\cdot)$ have linear growth (additionally to the growth restriction for $a(x,y,u,\cdot)$, which is included in \reff{mon}), then any solution $u \in W^{1,2}((0,1);\R^n)$ to \reff{vareq} with $u(0)=0$ would be $C^1$-smooth and, hence, a weak solution to \reff{ODE}-\reff{bc} in the sense introduced above.
+But for that we have to use assumption \reff{mon} (cf. the proof of Lemma \ref{prep} below).

+We do not believe that the assertions of Theorem \ref{main} remain true, in general, if one works with the $W^{1,2}$-notion of weak solutions and if the maps $a(x,y,u,\cdot)$ are not monotone (even if these maps as well as the maps $f(x,y,u,\cdot)$ are smooth and bounded).
+The reason for that conjecture are the counterexamples in \cite{Ball}, which show that weak solutions $u=u_0\in W^{1,2}(0,1)$ to Dirichlet problems for ODEs of the type $a(u'(x))'=0$ with bounded and smooth, but non-monotone functions $a:\R\to \R$ are not isolated, in general, even if $a'(u'_0(x))\ge \mbox{const}>0$ for almost all $x\in(0,1)$. \end{remark}

+\begin{remark} Theorem \ref{main} concerns only those weak solution to \reff{hombvp} which satisfy the condition $\|u_0\|_\infty<1$.
+This is because in assumption \reff{mon} the maps $a(x,y,u,\cdot)$ are supposed to be strongly monotone and Lipschitz continuous uniformly with respect to $x\in [0,1]$ and $y\in \R$, but to $u\in \R^n$ with $\|u\|\le 1$ only, and, hence, because the homogenized maps $a_0$ and $b_0$ are defined for $u\in \R^n$ with $\|u\|\le 1$ only, in general.
+Of course, this can be generalized by supposing that the maps $a(x,y,u,\cdot)$ are strongly monotone and Lipschitz continuous uniformly with respect to $x\in [0,1]$, $y\in \R$ and $u\in \R^n$ with $\|u\|\le R$ and with sufficiently large $R>0$. \end{remark}

 \begin{remark} The homogenized version $a_0$ of the map $a$ depends on $a$ only (cf. \reff{bdef} and \reff{anulldef}), but the homogenized version $f_0$ of the map $f$ depends not only on $f$, but also on $a$ (cf. \reff{fnulldef}), i.e. the homogenization of $f$ is "relative to $a$".
 For linear problems this effect is well-known, cf. \cite[Remark 1.13.1]{Ben}, \cite {QXu} and \cite[formula (3.9)]{Xu}. \end{remark}